 Alongside the benefits of getting an MBA degree, you should consider some notable costs.
 Getting your MBA degree will require time, money, and energy.
 Whether the benefits outweigh those costs depends on your situation and career goals.

 How long it takes you to get your MBA will depend on the type of program you enroll in.
-A traditional full-time MBA program usually takes about two years to complete, though attending part-time can increase, and accelerated options can decrease your time commitment.
+A traditional full-time MBA program usually takes about two years to complete, though attending part-time can increase your program duration, and accelerated options can decrease your time commitment.
 Some programs also allow flexibility for students to work full-time while taking classes outside of normal business hours.

 Still, a degree can be a sizable investment, and many students turn to savings, scholarships, employer sponsorship, and loans to help ease the financial commitment.